Model Railway Grass — Everything You Need To Know2 comments 1 year, 10 months ago Intermediate 2 Comments Array

 Having said this, grass mats have improved greatly in quality recently.
 Silflor mats, for example, can look as good as static grass (see below) but cost significantly more than the basic mats and still suffer from the problem of looking somewhat artificial due to the uniform length of the individual grass stems.
 The Silflor mats are available here.

 Noch and Woodland Scenics make the most popular grass mats.
 Experienced modellers will recommend that of these two, the later Summer/Autumn colours tend to be better, with more natural looking shades.

-The most common method used for simulating grass on model railways, scatter is small particles of differently coloured material giving the impression of grass, vegetation or even dirt and soil.
+The most common method used for simulating grass on model railways is scatter, small particles of differently coloured material giving the impression of grass, vegetation or even dirt and soil.

 To apply, sprinkle the scatter material over PVA glue.
 It’s as simple as that and the huge variety of colours available means you can create just about any ground cover required.

-However the uniform size and shape of the particles produce a somewhat false appearance compared to static grasses (below) and it can be expensive to cover large areas.
+However, the uniform size and shape of the particles produce a somewhat false appearance compared to static grasses (below) and it can be expensive to cover large areas.

-For realistic grass there’s currently no alternative to static grass.
+For realistic grass, there’s currently no alternative to static grass.